salsify/avromatic/README.md

   is created.
 * **on_initialize**: An optional Proc that runs at the end of `Avromatic.configure` and during code reloading in Rails applications.
-This option is useful for defining models that will be extended and when the load order is important.
+This option is useful for defining models that will be extended when the load order is important.

 #### Using a Schema Registry/Messaging API